GlenALarson/GithubPage/index.md

-# This is a heading.
+# This is an example of a Github Pages page for my learning diary.
-## This is a smaller heading.
+## The page was made using markdown language syntax.

 _This text is italicized._